Credit Score Privacy Notice

 We also use a number of carefully selected third parties to supply us with IT products and services.
 We will only share your information with our suppliers where it is necessary for them to provide us with the services we need.

-For more detail about who we share your information with as a Lowell customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice.
+For more detail about who we share your information with as a Lowell customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 Where is your information stored?